-This collector continues to devote a percentage of his business activity profits into his primary passion: his contemporary Chinese art collection, which highlights the work of 10 major artists (the full collection includes work by more than 30 artists).
-He further supports Chinese artists by publishing artists’ monographies, producing videos, and mounting museum exhibitions in Georgia, Azerbaijan and Kazakhstan.
-This cultural outreach is in perfect synergy with the historic cultural ties and dialogue between the different cultures of the region, as well as the economic and geopolitical situations in and around China.
-In the words of President Xi of China: “One belt, one road; a near neighbor is better than a distant cousin!”
+As a collector, Dodelande continues to devote a percentage of his business earnings to his primary passion: his Chinese contemporary art collection, which highlights the work of 10 major artists (the full collection includes work by more than 30 artists).
+He further supports Chinese artists by publishing artists’ monographs, producing videos, and mounting museum exhibitions in Georgia, Azerbaijan and Kazakhstan.
+This artistic outreach aims to create a synergy and a dialogue between the different cultures of the Silk Road region, including with the economic and geopolitical situation in and around China, as it embarks on its ‘one belt, one road’ project.

 Dodelande, a French citizen, was granted Georgian Citizenship in 2013 by the President of Georgia for exceptional services to the country.

 As a keen mountaineer, Dodelande has climbed some of the highest and most remote peaks on earth including the Carstens Peak in New Guinee, the Damavand in Iran and the Mt.
 Sidley in Antarctica.